Connell Rawlinson

-Connell Patrick Rawlinson (born 22 September 1991) is a Welsh professional football player and coach who plays as a defender for club Chester, where he is also a coach.
+Connell Patrick Rawlinson (born 22 September 1991) is a Welsh football coach and former professional player who is the caretaker assistant manager at club Peterborough United.

-Rawlinson began his career at Chester City, making three Conference Premier appearances before the club was liquidated in March 2010.
+Rawlinson was a defender and began his career at Chester City, making three Conference Premier appearances before the club was liquidated in March 2010.
 He joined The New Saints the following season and went on to spend the next eight years with the club, winning seven Welsh Premier League titles, four Welsh Cups, and five Welsh League Cup titles.
 He was also named in the 2017–18 Welsh Premier League Team of the Season.
 He switched to the English Football League when he signed with Port Vale in May 2018.
 He was given a free transfer to National League side Notts County in August 2019.
 He was named County's Player of the Year for the 2019–20 season.
 Though the club lost the play-off final, they secured promotion out of the play-offs in 2023.
 He left Notts County after five years at the club and signed with Chester in July 2024.
+He began his coaching career at Chester and was appointed interim manager in March 2026.